GMOD/jbrowse-components/website/docs/faq.md

 with JBrowse 2, the top level menu only performs global operations and the linear genome view has it's own hamburger menu.
 Note that each track also has it's own track level menu.

+### Why do some of my reads not display soft clipping?

+Some reads, such as secondary reads, do not have a SEQ field on their records, so they will not display softclipping.

+These reads will display their soft-clipping indicator as black